LankeyBoard/RulesGraph/generalRules.md

 slug: MIXED-SUCCESS

 ruleType: RULE\
-A Mixed Ssuccess is another possible Mixed Result when you are partially successful in your endeavor.
+A Mixed Success is another possible Mixed Result when you are partially successful in your endeavor.
 You achieve some of the outcome you want, but there are some complications or downsides.\
 EG: You are trying to trick a guard into letting you go after being caught breaking curfew.
 You told him you forgot your pass at home and got a Mixed Success on the Heart Test your GM called for.
 The guard believes you but insists on escorting you home to show him the pass.

 ## Failure